The Two RV Gypsies: Full-Time RVers

 boats

-Below" The two RV Gypsies liked the car (shown below) that was parked in the parking lot at Thunder Bay Marina Park.
+Below: The two RV Gypsies liked the car (shown below) that was parked in the parking lot at Thunder Bay Marina Park.

 an antique car

 Below: A sign that is becoming very familiar on the streets almost everywhere.
+It is meant to protect good people from the bad people, so the two RV Gypsies do NOT consider it an invasion of privacy.

 surveillance sign